IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_PLAYER_CHANGE_TYPE

-Fires when a player entity changes its player type (i.e. character).
-For example, it will fire after using Clicker, after dying with the Judas' Shadow item, etc.
+Fires from the `MC_POST_PEFFECT_UPDATE` callback when a player entity changes its player type (i.e. character).
+For example, it will fire after using Clicker, after dying with the Judas' Shadow collectible, etc.

 Notably, it does not fire after the player uses the Flip item or the Esau Jr. item, because those items cause separate player entities to be created.
 Use the `MC_POST_FLIP` and `MC_POST_ESAU_JR` callbacks to handle those situations.